MohamedRamadane1/Home-monitoring-sofware/README.md

 # Home-monitoring-sofware

-Home monitoring software simulating the changes of the room temperature, The pH of an aquarium
+Home monitoring software simulating the changes of the temperature and The pH of an aquarium.
+Also the software provide an implementation of simple controllers to monitor and control those pH and temperature changes when exceeding a certain value, the data are stored and can be displayed using XML